 Slowly, more Ibus signed up.
 And we knew it was time to go there and meet them.

-Since the beginning of the year, me along with Ana and Seb in Bali for our very first live training here!!
-This is very exciting for me personally as it was the first time they get to meet the women behind your most meaningful clothes.
-I intentionally took a step back this time and let them run the show.
+So in January 2021, we finally were able to run our very first training here.
+This is very exciting for me personally as it was the first time Ana and Seb gets to meet the women behind your most meaningful clothes.

 And just like that, what started with a girl with a dream that life could be better for mothers in villages across Indonesia, became a knot that connects us all.